waidschrat/VASTer/VAST_1.0_plain.md

 The caption says "Relationship strengths and relationship patterns".

-The figure contains a numbered list of 10 individual grpahs arranged in two columns.
+The figure contains a numbered list of 10 individual graphs arranged in two columns.

 Graph 1 shows a box labeled "X" connected by a rightwards pointing arrow labeled 'c "weak"' to a box labeled "Y".